Healthdirect Free Australian health advice you can count on.

 • ice-cream, confectionery and chocolate

-• store-bought burgers, pizza, hot chips, and fried foods
+• store-bought burgers, pizza, hot chips and fried foods

-• crisps and other fatty and/or salty snacks
+• chips and other salty snacks

 • cream and butter